paru-de/sandbox/isbn_draft.md

 ### Identifying a mismatch between `Country` and ISBN

 You will often find that Hardcover has pulled the wrong information for the `Country` field of an edition.
-The second block of a ISBN will make that obvious at a glance.
+The second block of an ISBN will make that obvious at a glance.

 | Group | Region / Language Area / Country     |